 The speed at which a battery can be charged depends on various conditions.
 Details can be found in this article.
 The charging speed is also not linear.
 The fuller a battery becomes, the slower it is charged.
 You have to think of it roughly like a watering can that is filled under a tap.
 If you want to prevent the watering can from overflowing, you have to reduce the water stream continuously to make it full to the brim.

 You can calculate the charging speed curves of different car types at eCalc.ch.
 On this website you can also calculate the values for the various older Tesla models which are no longer produced today.
 Simply select the desired vehicle model, under “Charger” set the value “max. power” to the kW value to the respective quick charger (Supercharger V2=150 kW, Supercharger V3= 200 kW).
-In the calculated charging curve, the kilometre value for the charged range per time unit can be read off.
+In the calculated charging curve, the kilometer value for the charges range per time unit can be read off.

 A good overview of the approximate ranges of all model combinations can be found here.